Health and Well-Being

-As a school we are supported by Bristol Healthy Schools and are currently working towards their Physical Education Badge award, which focus on children, families and staff being active and enjoying sports and physical activities.
+As a school we are supported by Bristol Healthy Schools and are currently working towards their Physical Education Badge award, which focuses on children, families and staff being active and enjoying sports and physical activities.

 Bristol Healthy Schools Physical Education Badge

 Last year’s Healthy Heroes surveyed their classes about extra-curricular activities, in particular sporting activities.
 They discovered that about half of the children attended at least one after school sports club during the year.
 They also asked children what prevented them from attending and what sports activities they would like to see the school offering as we would like to increase uptake in the future.
 The children’s suggestions for additional clubs were shared with the staff and some new clubs (gymnastics and rugby) will be offered this year.

 Last year the school introduced The Daily Mile, by marking two tracks around the school, which when run a number of times equates to a mile.
 Children have regularly completed the mile during PE lessons and we hope to increase the children’s use of the track this year, so that they can build up to a mile a day.